osgi/osgi.enroute.site/_source/_book/200-quick-start.md

 		}
 	}

+There will be compile errors because we are missing dependencies.
+Some can be solved, like the OSGi framework because it is already on the build path.
+Others, the JLline dependencies are not available.

-There will be compile errors and maybe bndtools complains that it wants to terminate the process.
+Maybe bndtools complains that it wants to terminate the process.
 This is not necessary and you can safely ignore those warnings since bndtools will always refresh the classes on changes.
-So keep the framework running!
+So keep the framework churning along!

 So how do we get this JAR for JLine?
-Easy, first click on the `bnd.bnd` file and select the build tab:
+Easy, first click on the `bnd.bnd` file and select the `Build` tab:

 ![Resolve tab](/img/book/qs/build-tab.jpg)

-In the left bottom corner, under the package explorer there is a view with the bnd repositories.
+We need to add JLine to the Build path control.
+To do this, goto the left bottom corner, under the Package Explorer, there is a view with the bnd repositories.
 We can see if JLine is present there by typing JLine in the search input control.

 ![Resolve tab](/img/book/qs/search-jpm.jpg)